 Arrangements can also be made with Father David to bring Communion to the home of sick or infirm parishioners, to ensure that the spiritual needs of those who are ill or shut-in will not be neglected.

 Parents register their child to receive this sacrament for the first time when beginning Level 2 Catechism (on or after age 7).
 The procedure for preparation for the first sacrament of Reconciliation occurs at the same time as preparation for First Communion (see Eucharist above).
 At St. Theresa's Parish, children celebrate the sacrament of Penance/Reconciliation just before the sacrament of First Communion.

-Individual confessions are heard on Saturdays at 4:15 - 4:45pm prior to the Mass, or at other times by appointment with Father David.
+Individual confessions are heard at the Drive-Thru every Thursday/Friday/Saturday 4:00-5:00 pm prior to the Mass, or at other times by appointment with Father David.
 Communal Reconciliation Services, followed by individual confessions are celebrated at St. Theresa's during Advent and Lent.

 Confirmation for those who are grade 11 or older occurs at the Easter Vigil, following preparation for the Rite of Christian Initiation for Adults (RCIA) see Adult Ministry.
 Please contact Father David for further information.